By-Laws

 4.7 QUALIFICATIONS

 All officers shall be at least Twenty One (21) years of age.
-All voting officers shall represent at least one member unit in good standing.

 ARTICLE V